What this article covers

 Step 1: Verify your boards

-Before creating any sync, the first step is to verify the boards and tasks you will be syncing.
+Before creating a workflow, the first step is to verify the blocks of work and work items you will be syncing.

-On the Hubspot side, our sales team uses a board view that contains tasks they need to complete.
-Each task moves along columns that represent a status, and those columns are:
+On the Hubspot side, our sales team uses a board view that contains items they need to complete.
+Each item moves along columns that represent a status, and those columns are:

 - Not started